Andri Rúnar Bjarnason: Helsingborgs IF

 On 4 November 2017, Andri signed for Helsingborgs IF.
 On 10 November 2018 he scored twice in Helsingborg's 3–1 victory against Varberg in the last game of the season, helping the club finish first in the Superettan.
 He also finished first in goals scored during the season with 16 goals.
 On 14 June it was reported that Helsinborgs had sold Andri to 1.
 FC Kaiserslautern.

 1. FC Kaiserslautern

 On 17 June 2019, Andri signed for 1.
 FC Kaiserslautern.

 Esbjerg fB

 After a disappointing season in Germany, it was confirmed on 10 August 2020, that Andri had joined newly relegated Danish 1st Division club Esbjerg fB on a deal until the summer 2022.
 On 13 December 2021, Andri's contract was terminated by mutual consent.

-ÍBV
+Return to Iceland

-In December 2021, Andri returned to Iceland and signed with ÍBV.
+In December 2021, Andri returned to Iceland and signed with ÍBV, scoring 10 goals in 25 matches during the 2022 season.

+In February 2023, he joined Valur, where he spent a single season.
+Later that year, in October, he signed with newly promoted Vestri.

+After a year with Vestri, he moved to Stjarnan in November 2024.

 International career

 In January 2018, Andri was selected to the Icelandic national football team ahead of its two unofficial friendly matches in Indonesia.
 He played his first game for the national team on 11 January, scoring one goal in Iceland's 6–0 victory against Indonesia Selection in Maguwoharjo Stadium.